 Before proving the proposition, let us show how it implies McNaughton's theorem.
 To make this and other proofs more transparent, it will be convenient to use transducers.
 Define a sequential transducer to be a deterministic finite automaton, without accepting states, where each transition is additionally labelled by a word over some output alphabet.
 In this section, we only care about the special case when the output words have exactly one letter; this is sometimes called a letter-to-letter transducer.
 The name "transducer" refers to an automaton which outputs more than just yes/no; later in this book we will see other (and more powerful) types of transducers, with names like rational transducer or regular transducer.
-If the input alphabet is Σ and the output alphabet is Γ , then a sequential transducer defines a function a transition a/b means that letter a is input, and letter b is output
+If the input alphabet is $\Sigma$ and the output alphabet is $\Gamma$ , then a sequential transducer defines a function

-$$f: \Sigma^{\omega} \to \Gamma^{\omega}$$ .
+$$f: \Sigma^{\omega} \to \Gamma^{\omega}.$$